DiegoMunoz3060/Elementary-Linear-Algebra-Matrix-Inverse-Calculator-/README.md

 - **Main**:
   - This file includes comments made throught the process of each phase
   - Running this program will output a determinant, an inverse matrix and launch the GUI
-  - For a smooth compilation follow "How to run"
+  - For a smooth compilation follow "Installation"